MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android.md

 Authority and NonBrokerRedirectURI may be specified if necessary.

-## App protection policy without device enrollment
+## MAM managed applications

 ### Overview
-Intune app protection policy without device enrollment, also known as APP-WE<!-- --> or MAM-WE<!-- -->, allows apps to be managed by Intune without the need for the device to be enrolled Intune MDM.
-APP-WE<!-- --> works with or without device enrollment.
+MAM allows apps to be managed by Intune without the need for the device to be enrolled in Intune MDM.
+MAM works for both enrolled and unenrolled devices.
 The Company Portal is still required to be installed on the device, but the user does not need to sign into the Company Portal and enroll the device.

 > [!NOTE]
-> All apps are required to support app protection policy without device enrollment.
+> All apps are required to be MAM managed.

 ### Workflow

 When an app creates a new user account, it should register the account for management with the Intune App SDK.
-The SDK will handle the details of enrolling the app in the APP-WE<!-- --> service; if necessary, it will retry any enrollments at appropriate time intervals if failures occur.
+The SDK will handle the details of enrolling the app in the APP-WE service; if necessary, it will retry any enrollments at appropriate time intervals if failures occur.

 The app can also query the Intune App SDK for the status of a registered user to determine if the user should be blocked from accessing corporate content.
-Multiple accounts may be registered for management, but currently only one account can be actively enrolled with the APP-WE<!-- --> service at a time.
+Multiple accounts may be registered for management, but currently only one account can be actively enrolled with the APP-WE service at a time.
 This means only one account on the app can receive app protection policy at a time.

 The app is required to provide a callback to acquire the appropriate access token from the Microsoft Authentication Library (MSAL) or the Azure Active Directory Authentication Library (ADAL) on behalf of the SDK.
 It is assumed that the app already uses MSAL or ADAL for user authentication and to acquire its own access tokens.